When can I start?

 Is there anything else I should know?

-Yes, you should read the notes on Bushwalking Etiquette so that you look and act like a pro when you are on any BBC activity.
+Yes, you might like to read the notes on Bushwalking Etiquette so that you look and act like a pro when you are on any BBC activity.
 You also need to know that it is your responsibility to let the leader know about any relevant medical condition (e.g. asthma) that you may have.

 Any more questions?